Wondering whether your company is eligible for the R&D Tax Credits scheme? GrantTree’s experts are here to help.

 So, as we look at the scheme’s various eligibility criteria – except Criteria 1 – make sure you apply them to each of your projects.
 Not your company or development work as a whole.

-The way we see it, there are seven key criteria that companies have to meet to qualify for R&D Tax Credits.
-They are:
+There are seven key criteria that companies have to meet to qualify for R&D Tax Credits.

 - Are you subject to UK corporation tax?